Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Constraints on DM annihilation models

-The upper limits for the $\gamma$-ray flux above 100 MeV from DM annihilation of M31 for different final states are shown in Figure~\ref{fig:flux}.
-The lower group in each panel represents the cases without subhalos and the higher one shows results with subhalos.
-If the subhalos are not taken into account, the derived upper limits differ from each other for different assumed density profiles.
+The upper limits for the $\gamma$-ray fluxes above 100 MeV from DM annihilation of M31 for $b\bar{b}$, $W^+W^-$, $\mu^+\mu^-$, and $\tau^+\tau^-$ channels are shown in Figure \ref{fig:flux}.
+The lower (higher) group in each panel represents the cases without (with) subhalos.
+If subhalos are not taken into account, the derived upper limits differ from each other for different assumed density profiles.
 The flatter the density profile, the higher the flux limit.
-When the substructures are included, we find that the flux upper limits are quite similar for different profiles of the smooth halo.
-This is because the contribution from subhalos dominate the derived flux upper limits, and we assume the same subhalo distributions (Eq. (\ref{eq:sub})) for the three density profiles.
-However, since the $J$-factors will be different for the three cases, we will get different constraints on the DM model parameters (see below).
+When subhalos are included, we find that the flux upper limits are quite similar for different profiles of the smooth halo.
+This is because the contribution from subhalos dominate over the main halo, and we assume the same subhalo distribution (Eq. (\ref{eq:sub})) in this work.
+However, since the $J$-factors will be different for the three main halo profiles, we will get different constraints on the DM model parameters (see below).

-\FIGURE{ {$95\%$ confidence level constraints on DM annihilation cross section for the four final states as shown in Figure \ref{fig:flux}.
-For comparison, the black dot-dashed line shows the result from the combined analysis of Fermi-LAT observations of dwarf spheroidal galaxies \cite{2013Ackermann}.} }

-Integrating Eq.~(\ref{eq:x}) above 100 MeV and the ROI sky region we can get the upper limits of the DM annihilation cross section according to the flux upper limits.
-The results are presented in Figure ~\ref{fig:cross}.
-For comparison we also show the results from the combined analysis of Fermi-LAT observations of 18 dwarf spheroidal galaxies~\cite{2013Ackermann}.
-It is shown that the constraints for NFW and EIN profiles are comparable, while for ISO profile they are weaker by almost an order of magnitude.
-Considering the subhalos will improve the limits by a factor of $\sim10$, although the flux limits are higher by approximately an order of magnitude.
-According to Eq. (\ref{eq:b}) the boost factor from subhalos for $M_{\rm vir}\sim10^{12}$ M$_{\odot}$ is estimated to be $\sim10^2$.
+The 95\% upper limits on the DM annihilation cross sections are presented in Figure \ref{fig:cross}.
+For comparison we also show the results from the combined analysis of Fermi-LAT observations of 15 dwarf spheroidal galaxies \cite{Ackermann:2015zua}.
+It is shown that the constraints for NFW and EIN profiles are comparable with each other, while for ISO profile they are weaker by almost an order of magnitude.
+Including subhalos will improve the limits by a factor of $\sim10$, although the flux limits are higher.
 Compared with the results from dwarf galaxies, the constraints from M31 will be generally weaker if the subhalos are not considered.
-When including DM substructures and the density profile is cuspy, our derived constraints can be stronger than that of dwarf galaxies.
+If subhalos are taken into account and the density profile of the main halo is cuspy, our derived constraints are comparable to (or slightly weaker than) that from the population of dwarf spheroidal galaxies.